 3. Follow a specific Bible reading plan.

 Some people prefer the good old Bible to devotional material.
 If that’s you, Advent is a great season to follow a specific Bible reading plan.
 This need not be complicated.
-This year the Revised Common Lectionary follows the Gospel of Mark as it recounts the life and work of Jesus.
-Why not read through the Gospel of Mark this Advent season?
-Other options are to read through a different book of your choosing, to follow the readings of the daily office, or to follow a reading plan complied by a variety of Bible apps on your phone/tablet.
+This year the Revised Common Lectionary follows the Gospel of Luke as it recounts the life and work of Jesus.
+Why not read through the Gospel of Luke this Advent season?
+Other options are to read through a different book of your choosing, to follow the readings of the daily office (click here table of readings), or to follow a reading plan compiled by a variety of Bible apps on your phone/tablet.

 4. Add discipline to your life.

-The reason why we add things to our lives during Advent is because they help us to disrupt the order.
-This brings pause and (hopefully with enough work) reflection.
-Spiritual disciples are a way to help us prepare for and anticipate the birth and return of Jesus this Advent season.
-One can decided to practice some sort of fasting throughout the Advent season, take up journaling, prayer, or Christian mediation (intentional reflection upon scripture).
+We add things to our lives during Advent to help us disrupt our routine.
+Spiritual disciplines bring pause and (hopefully with enough work) reflection.
+They are a way to help us prepare for and anticipate the birth and return of Jesus this Advent season.
+You could practice some sort of fasting throughout the Advent season, take up journaling, prayer, or Christian mediation (intentional reflection upon scripture).

 There are many ways that we can prepare for and anticipate the birth and return of Jesus this Advent season.
 The point is that we need to do something!
 It’s never to late to begin your preparation and anticipation of the birth and return of Jesus.